Wally-xyz/wally-js/README.md

 To watch:
 `npm run build:demo:watch`

-...check out the `README` in demo/ for the demo instructions.
+...check out the `README` in demo/ folder for the demo instructions.

 If the demo isn't picking up changes, you may need to run `yarn link` in this directory first.